Parquery/pyicontract-lint/README.rst

 Usage
 =====
-Pyicontract-lint parses the code and tries to infer the imported modules and functions using `astroid library <https://github.com/PyCQA/astroid>`_.
+Pyicontract-lint parses the code and infers the imported modules and functions using `astroid library <https://github.com/PyCQA/astroid>`_.
 Hence you need to make sure that imported modules are on your ``PYTHONPATH`` before you invoke pyicontract-lint.